sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 ### How do these all tie together?

 Although the themes above might seem isolated or disconnected at a first glance, each one of them contributes to push forward our [Code Graph vision](../index.md).
 Auto-indexing serves a double purpose: it lowers the barrier to adoption by making precise code intelligence easier to configure, and also unlocks the ability to index dependencies (which play a central part in our current strategy).
-By adding more language support, combining it with adding artifactory hosts support, and improving our navigation features overall we're aiming to position Sourcegraph as a superior code navigation platform that goes beyond baseline expectations and creates delightful experiences for our users.
+By adding more language support, combining it with adding package hosts support, and improving our navigation features overall we're aiming to position Sourcegraph as a superior code navigation platform that goes beyond baseline expectations and creates delightful experiences for our users.

 ### What's next and why